SOM and CASE Launch New Digital Tools Library

-Kids are now writing their own code for school projects and the position of ‘programmer’ in archi-firms has been virtually absorbed by the designers themselves.
+Kids are now writing their own code for school projects and the position of “programmer” in architecture firms has been virtually absorbed by the designers themselves.
 In essence, the barrier for entry into developer circles is almost zero.
-SOM, now in collaboration with CASE (a building information modeling consultancy based in New York City), are now faced with the question: “Why are we inventing tools that already exist?”
+SOM, now in collaboration with CASE (a building information modeling consultancy based in New York City), is now faced with the question: “Why are we inventing tools that already exist?”

 This collaboration has given birth to a new interface, AEC-APPS, described as “part Wikipedia, part GitHub,” which will create a library of digital tools for both users and makers alike.
 Additionally, there is also a strong social component that makes it easier to find the perfect tool, and begins to outline the collaborative mentality among the BIM community, much like that of contemporary programmers.
 Through crowd sourcing from members, users not only stay informed but also feed a community voice that, if loud enough, could sway software vendors to the demand of the users.